• Menu

 Greetings, Conscientious Food Consumers!

-Only two weeks until our first Pandemic Thanksgiving!
 It’s time to “talk turkey” (even for vegans and vegetarians) about less wasted food.

 Imagine sitting at bountiful Thanksgiving dinner table.
 You’ve just filled your plate with an appetizing assortment of your favorite dishes.
 Suddenly, someone comes over and scoops up a quarter of what’s on your plate, takes it over to the compost bin and dumps it.